RENEE MONTAGNE, Host:

 BURNETT: The white-haired rancher in a four-wheeler notices with concern a flock of buzzards perched in an oak tree.
 He knows what that can mean.
 Hundreds of illegal immigrants and the occasional drug trafficker cross his ranch every year going north, and some don't make it.

-Mr. LAVOYGER DURHAM (Ranch Manager): You're lucky if you find them dead before the coyotes, the wild hogs, the caracaras and the buzzards eat them up.
+LAVOYGER DURHAM: You're lucky if you find them dead before the coyotes, the wild hogs, the caracaras and the buzzards eat them up.

-Mr. FREDDIE LONGORIA (Ranch Foreman): What I heard is that they had killed a lady on the Old Mines Road, going towards Laredo, over, like, a retaliation.
+FREDDIE LONGORIA: What I heard is that they had killed a lady on the Old Mines Road, going towards Laredo, over, like, a retaliation.
 They beheaded her.
 I mean, they cut her head off.

 BURNETT: A gate guard at a ranch on Old Mines Road beheaded for turning in traffickers.
 An oilfield worker attacked and decapitated by immigrants who wanted his pickup.
 Mafiosos from the Zetas cartel took over a ranch outside of Laredo.
 These are just a few of the rumors you hear in the cafes and taquerias of South Texas these days.
 Law enforcement says every one of them is false.
 Nevertheless, they have an effect.